Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Introduction

 In this context, the theoretical work of Dorokhov \cite{dorokhov1982transmission}, Pendry \cite{pendry1990maximal,barnes1991multiple}, and others \cite{mello1988macroscopic,beenakker2009applications} provides unexpected insight into how, and the extent to which, the limitations imposed by random scattering may be overcome.
 Specifically, these authors predict that in highly scattering random media composed of non-absorbing scatterers, the eigen-wavefronts associated with the right singular vectors of the $S_{21}$ or transmission matrix will have transmission coefficients whose distribution has a bimodal shape as in Fig. \ref{fig:dpmk}.
 Consequently, while many eigen-wavefronts have a small transmission coefficient, a small number of eigen-wavefronts exist that have a transmission coefficient close to one, \ie they propagate with almost no scattering loss.

 The breakthrough experiments of Vellekoop and Mosk \cite{vellekoop2008phase,vellekoop2008universal} provide evidence of the existence of these highly transmitting eigen-wavefronts in random media.
 Vellekoop and Mosk showed \cite{vellekoop2008phase} that intensity measurements on the transmission side of a scattering medium could be used to construct a wavefront that produced about $1000\times$ intensity enhancement at a target point over that due to a normally incident wavefront.
-Their work set off a flurry of research on experimental methods for measuring the transmission matrix and comparing the transmission coefficient distribution with the theoretical prediction \cite{popoff2010measuring,popoff2010viewpoint,kohlgraf2010transmission,shi2010measuring,kim2012maximal}, faster experimental methods for focusing \cite{van2011optimal,aulbach2011control,cui2011high,cui2011parallel,stockbridge2012focusing}, and numerical work on the properties of the eigen-wavefronts \cite{choi2011transmission}.
+Their work set off a flurry of research on methods for measuring the transmission matrix and comparing the transmission coefficient distribution with the theoretical prediction \cite{popoff2010measuring,kohlgraf2010transmission,shi2010measuring,kim2012maximal}, faster experimental methods for focusing \cite{van2011optimal,aulbach2011control,cui2011high,cui2011parallel,stockbridge2012focusing}, and numerical work on the properties of the eigen-wavefronts \cite{choi2011transmission}.

 Our work is inspired by these three lines of inquiry.
 We develop iterative, physically realizable algorithms for transmission maximization that utilize backscatter analysis to produce a highly transmitting wavefront in just a few iterations.
-These algorithms build on the initial algorithm presented in \cite{jin2012iterative}.
-Furthermore, we develop an iterative, physically realizable algorithm for focusing that utilizes intensity measurements at the desired point and backscatter analysis to produce a wavefront with significantly fewer measurements than other approaches.
-A crucial feature of the algorithms we have developed is that it allows the number of modes being controlled via a spatial light modular (SLM) in experiments to be increased without increasing the number of measurements that have to be made.
+These algorithms build on the initial work presented in \cite{jin2012iterative}.

+These algorithms which utilize the information in the backscatter field can be useful in applications, such as in bio-imaging, where it might not be possible to measure the transmitted fields.
+Our algorithms yield a highly-transmitting wavefront using significantly fewer measurements than required to measure the whole reflection or $S_{11}$ matrix and then generate the wavefront (associated with the smallest right singular vector of the $S_{11}$ matrix) that produces the smallest backscatter (and hence the highest transmission in a lossless medium).

+Since our methods maximize transmission by minimizing backscatter, it is important for most of the backscatter field to be captured to fully realize these advantages.
+Otherwise, given a limited viewing aperture, the principle of backscatter minimization cannot guarantee increased forward transmission and might even produce `transmission' into the unobserved portion of the backscatter field.